jongpie/NebulaLogger/nebula-logger/plugins/async-failure-additions/README.md

 ### Unexpected Batch Error Logging

 By default, this plugin adds support for logging unexpected Batch class failures in Apex.
-All a batch class needs to do is implement the marker `Database.RaisesPlatformEvents` interface _and_ create a `LoggerParameter__mdt` record where the `Value` field matches the name of the batch class you are looking to add logging for:
+All a batch class needs to do is implement the marker `Database.RaisesPlatformEvents` interface _and_ create a `LoggerParameter__mdt` record where the `Value` field matches the name of the batch class you are looking to add logging for, and the DeveloperName (the "Name" field) starts with `BatchError`:

 ```java
 // the class MUST implement Database.RaisesPlatformEvents for this to work correctly!